geosolutions-it/MapStore2/docs/developer-guide/integrations/auth.md

 - `autorefresh` refers to flag configured to handle automatic refresh process in the backend
   - when set to `false`, it avoids the use of refresh token after the session token has expired, meaning, after the timeout the user will have to reconnect
   - when set to `true`, the refresh token is used and the session extends everytime the session timeout is met

+!!! note these configurations in `mapstore.properties` are valid for the default session storage.
+If you are using openID or keycloak, they will not be used.

 Additionally, on the client side, in order to configure the interval in which is session `refresh` action is fired, one can use the `tokenRefreshInterval` property.
 It can be configued via `localConfig.json -> tokenRefreshInterval`, the value is in milliseconds.